vmware/data-annotator-for-machine-learning/README.md

 };
 ```

-AS _annotation-service_ using the AWS S3 to save datasets and AWS CloudFront to access the datasets and SQS to generate large datasets. so AWS part is mandatory.
+AS _annotation-service_ uses AWS S3 to save datasets and AWS CloudFront to access the datasets and SQS to generate large datasets.
+Configuration of these AWS services is mandatory.

-If you are fresh with AWS you can reference the [AWS official guideline](https://docs.aws.amazon.com/en_us/) You also can see the step by step config guideline we write for you in resource branch [AWS-step-by-step-config-with-chart.docx](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-chart.docx) or [AWS-step-by-step-config-with-descriptions.md](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-descriptions.md)
+If you are new to AWS you can reference the [AWS official guideline](https://docs.aws.amazon.com/en_us/) You also can see the step by step config guidelines we provide in the resources branch [AWS-step-by-step-config-with-chart.docx](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-chart.docx) or [AWS-step-by-step-config-with-descriptions.md](https://github.com/vmware/data-annotator-for-machine-learning/blob/resources/AWS/AWS-step-by-step-config-with-descriptions.md)

-If you want to use send email function. we support AWS SES and your personal or special account.
+If you want to use the email function. we support AWS SES and your personal or special accounts.
 You must set _enableEmail_ to true.
-If use AWS SES you need set _useAWSSES_ to ture and provide _sender_.
-If use personal or special account leave _useAWSSES_ as false and provide _sender, emailPassword, emailServerHost, emailServerPort_.
+If use AWS SES you need set _useAWSSES_ to true and provide _sender_.
+For personal or special accounts, leave _useAWSSES_ as false and provide _sender, emailPassword, emailServerHost, emailServerPort_.

-You can copy app-os.js file and change the name to app-xxx.js, deploy to different environment. such as local,sandbox,uat,prod.  you can change the value at [annotation-service/config/config.js](./annotation-service/config/config.js) just need change the "os" to "xxx", but it's recommend set this value in your sever environment it's easy to build and deploy to any environment.
+You can copy app-os.js file and change the name to app-xxx.js, deploy to different environment. such as local,sandbox,uat,prod.  you can change the value at [annotation-service/config/config.js](./annotation-service/config/config.js) just need change the "os" to "xxx", but we recommend configuring this in your server environment since it's easy to build and deploy to any environment.

 ```javascript
 const sysEnv = process.env.SYS_ENV || "os"